 If you file for social security disability benefits or Supplemental Security Income (SSI) and your claim is denied, you may have questions about how you can proceed.
 Here some of the next steps you can take and some of the options you still have available to you.
 Supplemental Security Income (SSI) and Social Security Disability […]Learn More

 Understanding how to apply for disability in Michigan is the first step toward getting the benefits that you need and deserve.
 Federal SSI and SSDI programs can provide you with hundreds of dollars a month to help you manage your regular living expenses such as food and housing.
 What is SSI and SSDI?
 Supplemental Security […]Learn More

 The Social Security Disability Insurance (SSDI) benefits program was created for the purpose of supplying people with disabilities — whether temporary or permanent — with a source of income while they are unable to work.
-In order to qualify for the reception of SSDI benefits, an individual has to meet certain eligibility requirements.
-At the baseline, applicants […]Learn More
+How do I qualify for SSDI?
+In order to qualify for the reception of SSDI benefits, an individual has to meet certain […]Learn More

 The Social Security disability insurance (SSDI) program provides compensation to workers’ who are no longer able to perform their job duties because of an injury.
 If you are out of work because of an injury, you may be wondering if you qualify for Social Security disability.
 Not all job-disrupting injuries qualify workers for SSDI benefits — you […]Learn More

 Are you wondering if you can file for Social Security disability benefits?
 Below, our legal professionals explain what you need to know about the SSI process and how to obtain the benefits you are entitled to.
 How Do I Get Social Security Disability?
 You can obtain Social Security disability through the following programs: Social Security Disability […]Learn More